 We had our pizza at Volpetti Più, ranked the third best pizza restaurant in Rome.
 That's quite a feat if you know that Rome has over 5,300 pizza places.

-I like my pizzas simple, so these slices with simple tomato sauce and tomato and mozzarella were perfect for me.
+I like my pizzas simple, so these slices with simple tomato sauce and tomato and buffalo mozzarella were perfect for me.
 While we enjoyed our food, Dominico continued to tell us all kinds of fun facts about pizza and the place where we were having it.

 Via Alessandro Volta 8